jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 Looking at the predictions of these models, the settle price values of the Japanese Yen (JPY) is expected to increase day-over-day for the next 5 days.
 However, volatility in the Yen market is also expected to increase day-over-day in the same horizon.
 That makes the risk of this trade into the JPY market increased.
 When I look at both results of the ARMA and ARIMA models that utilized past settle prices, the one thing that cannot be overlooked is the p-values.
 Ideally we want p-values for the lag-terms to be closer to zero, to give confidence that each prediction point is close to the predicted trend according to the Hodrick-Prescott filter.
 But they were closer to 1.
 I re-tested the models by adding more lag-terms to each (ARMA and ARIMA) models, and that only decreased the p-values somewhat.
 The p-values were still well above the .01 threshold.
 The only other way to lower the score is to feed in more daily Yen pricing data.

 Personally I cannot be confident that these models can accurately predict the value of the Yen with the pricing data provided for this investing case scenario.
+Especially with the increasing risk.
 The p-values were high for each result summary, meaning predictions are not within the predicted trend.
 Also I feel there isn't enough data, we had a file of over **10,902** rows of daily settle prices, and we fed in **7,514** of those rows, or 75% of the data (after data cleaning).
-We definitelty need more data to make better predictions.
+We definitelty need more data to make better predictions if the volatility is expected to increase in this investment.

 Conclusion: don't buy Japanese Yen.